 Flying Bugs, Spiders & Insects Are NOT The Type of

-Company You Want On Your Sail Boat This Summer
+Company You Want On Your Ski Boat This Summer

-Come late spring or early summer in Willow Springs, you probably can't wait to get out on your ski boat.
+Come late spring or early summer in Willow Springs, you probably can't wait to get out on your boat.
 Be aware that you might have some unwelcome company.

 Given that some spiders (such as the brown recluse) have venomous bites, protecting against them is common sense.
-Please remember that boat application must be done before a boat is put in the waters of Willow Springs.
+Please remember that pontoon boat application must be done before a boat is put in the waters of Willow Springs.